Solarisbank/identhub-ios/README.md

 How to create a PAT can be found at -> https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

 ### SwiftyTesseract compilation error
-If you get "Redefenition of module 'libtesseract'" and  "Redefenition of module 'libleptonica'" errors at *module.private.modulemap* file while building your app, comment out next lines of code:
+If you get "Redefinition of module 'libtesseract'" and  "Redefinition of module 'libleptonica'" errors at *module.private.modulemap* file while building your app, comment out next lines of code:

 ```bash
 module libtesseract {